Indi Sandhu, Creative Director & CEO

 Jo Nancarrow, Digital & Admin Lead

-Jo has worked in the arts for 20 years in audience development and diversity settings and is also Festival Coordinator at Essex Book Festival.
+Jo has worked in the arts for 20 years in audience development and diversity settings.
 Jo began her career in Yorkshire, working for organisations including Sheffield Contemporary Art Forum, Bloc Projects, Compass Live Art and Yorkshire Artspace, promoting contemporary art through festivals, exhibitions, events and audience engagement projects.
+Since moving back to Essex in 2012, Jo has worked for Essex Book Festival, the University of Essex and Art Exchange.

 Joanne Webb, Trustee and Secretary